poonamgandhi

-40th GST Council Meeting
+40th Gst Council Meeting

-The Goods and Service Tax (GST) council held its 40th GST council meeting, via video conferencing, on 12th June 2020.
+th GST council meeting, via video conferencing, on 12th June 2020.
 The meeting was held under the Chairmanship of the Finance Minister Nirmala Sitharaman.
 As all are aware, the Government has come up with various relief measures post COVID-19 outbreak.
 However, the trade and industry were keeping an eye on the present GST council meeting, since it was the first meet post coronavirus pandemic and subsequent lockdowns.
 The present article highlights the outcome of the said 40th GST council meeting.

 Drop in GST collection

 The Finance Minister, during the meeting, statistically mentioned that on account of COVID-19 and successive lockdown, the GST collection had dropped down to a whopping 45%.
 The drop in GST collection has aggravated the problem of compensation to the states.
+However, it is being concluded that the issue will be discussed in the next GST council meeting to be held in July.

 Reduction in late fees